 IB English Book Notes

-Based on the list of prescribed authors and list of prescribed literature in translation from IBO, I picked some of the most popular books to teach and provided links to notes on those works.
+Based on the list of prescribed authors and literature from IBO, I picked some of the most popular books to teach and provided links to notes on those works.
 What's important to remember from these books is key moments, themes, motifs, and symbols, so you can discuss them on your in-class tests and the IB papers.

 - Anna Karenina